-Grades: 9, 10, 11, 12 Prerequisite: Chinese 2 PIB
+Grades: 9, 10, 11, 12 Prerequisite: Chinese 2 PIB Credit: 1.0 GPA: 5.0

-In Chinese 3, students will continue your study of basic Chinese.
+In Chinese 3, students will continue their study of basic Chinese.
 Students will learn vocabulary and how to build sentences for a more extensive study of Chinese than that of Chinese II.
 Units cover a variety of topics.
 Students will begin writing longer essays in Chinese and practicing IB oral presentations in advance of the IB Exam which is taken in either Chinese SL or Chinese HL.